 Text to Speech (TTS) software takes written text, such as text files on a computer, and uses a voice to speak the text.
 Text to Speech can have different voices, depending on the TTS engine used.

-Mimic: Mycroft's default text to speech (TTS) engine, based on CMU's Flite (Festival Lite)
+Mimic: Mycroft's default local text to speech (TTS) engine, based on CMU's Flite (Festival Lite)

 Google TTS: you need to choose which voice to use

 The Mycroft middleware has two components:

 Mycroft Core: this code, written in Python, is the core software that provides the 'glue' between other modules.
 Mycroft Core is available under an open source license.

 Mycroft Home and Mycroft API: this is the platform where data on Users and Devices is held.
 This platform provides abstraction services, such as storing API keys that are used to access third-party services to provide Skill functionality.
 The code for this platform is not publicly available.

 Mycroft Skills are like 'add-ons' or 'plugins' that provide additional functionality.
 Skills can be developed by Mycroft Developers, or by Community Developers, and vary in their functionality and maturity.